FelipeJared/mechOS/MechOS/examples/simple_pub_sub/Publisher_Subscriber_Tutorial.md

 # 4 Running your First MechOS Program!

-To acutally run a MechOS program, the `mechoscore.py` script needs to be running in its own process to let nodes communicate with each other.
+To acutally run a MechOS program, the `MechOS.mechoscore.py` script needs to be running in its own process to let nodes communicate with each other.
 Simply open up a terminal and execute this scripts.

 ```
 Terminal 1:

-python mechoscore.py
+python -m MechOS.mechoscore.py
 ```
 ```
 Terminal 2: